swisskyrepo/PayloadsAllTheThings/Methodology and Resources/Active Directory Attack.md

 Resource-based Constrained Delegation was introduced in Windows Server 2012.

-> The user sends a TGS to access the service ("Service A"), and if the service is allowed to delegate to another pre-defined service ("Service B"), then Service A can present to the authentication service the TGS that the user provided and obtain a TGS for the user to Service B.  https://shenaniganslabs.io/2019/01/28/Wagging-the-Dog.html
+> The user sends a Service Ticket (ST) to access the service ("Service A"), and if the service is allowed to delegate to another pre-defined service ("Service B"), then Service A can present to the authentication service the TGS that the user provided and obtain a ST for the user to Service B.  https://shenaniganslabs.io/2019/01/28/Wagging-the-Dog.html

 1. Import **Powermad** and **Powerview**